The limit point in the Jante's law process has an absolutely continuous distribution: Introduction

 \end{defn} It was shown in~\cite{GVW} that $X'(t)$ converges a.s.~to a random limit point $\xi$ in the above sense; additionally, in the case $d=1$, the distribution of $\xi$ has support $[0,1]$.
-It was conjectured\footnote{The conjecture is stated immediately after \cite[Proposition 3.2]{GVW}.} that the distribution of $\xi$ is, in fact, continuous. {\bf The purpose of this paper is to prove this continuity conjecture in the $d$-dimensional setting described above. }
+It was conjectured\footnote{The conjecture is stated immediately after \cite[Proposition 3.2]{GVW}.} that the distribution of $\xi$ is, in fact, absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}^d$; see the appendix for the definition. {\bf The purpose of this paper is to prove this absolute continuity conjecture in the $d$-dimensional setting described above. }

 A.s.~for every $t \ge 0$, $X(t)$ is a sequence of $N$ distinct points, and it will be convenient to discard from the underlying probability space the null set where this fails.
 Hence, from now on, we work with a version of the process where for each $t$ the points of $X(t)$ are surely distinct.
-In particular, the core process $X'(t)$ a.s.~takes its values in the set of subsets of $\mathcal{B}$ of cardinality $M$.
+In particular, the core process $X'(t)$ a.s.~takes its values in the set of subsets of $\mathcal{B}$ of cardinality $M:=N-1$.
 Assuming $X'(t) = S$, we can ask what is the set of possible values of $\zeta_t$ which would result in $\zeta_t \in X'(t+1)$, that is, that we keep the newly sampled point in the core while throwing out one of the original points.
-The answer depends only on $S$, and not on the point $X_{j_t}(t)$.
+The answer depends only on $S$, and not on the point~$X_{j_t}(t)$.
 The set of possible locations which could enter the core at time $t+1$ is denoted by

 For later use, we extend the definition~\eqref{def: Keep} to allow $\mathcal{B}$ to be unbounded.